Let me introduce you to a luxury accessible cottage, The Room For All Seasons, in Derbyshire.

-I don’t know about you, but when I stay in an adapted property, I don’t want it to feel like a hospital.
+I don’t know about you, but I don’t want it to feel like a hospital when I stay in an adapted property.
 This is always a fear because heavily adapted properties often do, but not The Room For All Seasons.

-From the ground up, the old barn has been designed for wheelchair users.
+The old barn has been designed for wheelchair users from the ground up.
 The level of detail and thought which has gone into the design is impressive.

-For example, I asked Viv the farmer why they’d installed underfloor heating.
+For example, I asked Viv, the farmer, why they’d installed underfloor heating.
 Viv explained that heat rises, wall mounted radiators don’t heat the lower half of the floor.
-By installing underfloor heating it ensures wheelchair users, who are obviously lower down, benefit from the heating system… I mean cmon, I’d of never even considered that!
+Installing underfloor heating ensures wheelchair users, who are obviously lower down, benefit from the heating system… I mean, cmon, I’d of never even considered that!

 OK, let’s look at the accommodation…

-Access to the farm is by way of a pleasant drive up the side of Hope Valley.
-If you haven’t got a car the trust has a minibus which they can use to collect you from the nearest train station.
+Access to the farm is a pleasant drive up the side of Hope Valley.
+If you haven’t got a car, the trust has a minibus which they can use to collect you from the nearest train station.

 And look at the views…

-I look at a lot of holiday accommodation and frankly, The Room For All Seasons is one of the prettiest and luxurious I’ve seen so far.
+I have looked at many holiday accommodations, and The Room For All Seasons is one of the prettiest and most luxurious.

-Once you step inside, you just know you’re somewhere special.
-In all honesty, equivalent spec cottages would cost you about £800 a week and even then you’d be getting a bargain.
+Once you step inside, you know you’re somewhere special.
+In all honesty, equivalent spec cottages would cost you about £800 a week, and even then, you’d be getting a bargain.

 The accommodation is open plan, all on one level and includes:

 The spacious living area is finished to a high standard.
 Quality slate flooring, rustic beams and plenty of comfortable seating.
-The touch button controlled underfloor heating gives off a comfortable heat and the views through the expanse of glass doors is a sight to behold.
+The touch button-controlled underfloor heating gives off comfortable heat, and the view through the glass doors is a sight to behold.